nischalshrestha/Unravel/README.md

 # Usage

 With Unravel, you can unravel `dplyr` or `tidyr` code which opens up a Shiny app in RStudio.
-You can then hover over the lines to **inspect the intermediate outputs** (typically dataframes) of the tidyverse code.
+You can then click on the lines to **inspect the intermediate outputs** (typically dataframes) of the tidyverse code.
 Both the code and output will be highlighted according to what type of **changes occurred** (no change, visible change, internal change, error).

 Unravel also produces **automated function summaries** accessed through the dataframe box.
 Each function summary (if supported --- see [below](#what-verbs-have-summaries)) describe how the function transformed the previous dataframe in terms of dimensions (shape), whether or not changes were visible or internal (for e.g. grouping).